Enzymes: A New Frontier in Health Supplements

 Owing primarily to a poor understanding of how enzymes work, consumers struggle to interpret labels on enzyme supplements.
 Since there are no regulated “daily values” (DV) assigned for enzymes, consumers can make assumptions about the optimal amount and use frequency for enzyme supplements.
 While some consumers express that they take their enzymes before/after an occasional risky meal, others state that they take them on a daily basis to boost their immunity or to build tolerance.
 Information such as the source of enzymes and “fillers” used to stabilise capsules are among the key information on the labels confounding consumers.
 And while some of this information can be found in technical details on the labels, consumers end up lost in the jargon.

 Enzyme supplements are primarily seen as digestive aids by consumers, and this perspective has constrained the expansion of these products to mass clientele.
 The prospect of expanding the consumer base beyond this segment is further hindered by the technical complexities explained above.
-Ignoring these concerns can foster uncertainty and consumer distrust.
+Ignoring these concerns can foster uncertainty and consumer distrust

 How Can the Businesses Build Winning Propositions?